Rhys398/hello-world/README.md

-in this repository i have iust sikoly made a python todo list program
+in this repository i have iust simply made a python todo list program